 Junk Food, Change To Healthy Eating Habits

 We can go into a whole debate on why people opt for junk food as a go-to meal choice.
-Junk food is fast food and the name implies it is fast and easily accessible for fast-paced lives.
-Which begs the question; does our busy day translate to poor food choices and/or poor eating habits?
+Junk food is fast food, and the name implies it is fast and easily accessible for fast-paced lives.
+This begs the question; does our busy day translate to poor food choices and/or poor eating habits?
 Healthier fast food alternatives are fruits, vegetables, or a salad (hold the dressing).

 Let’s be clear about what healthy eating constitutes.
-Below is the basic structure of a well balanced diet:
+Below is the basic structure of a well-balanced diet: